githubtraining/introduction-to-github-apps/responses/02_webhook-comment-failure.md

 Close!
-The last event was pull_request, which is actually a pretty broad event title.
+Since we edited the pull request title, the event that triggered this was `pull_request`.
+Notice that there are also `issue_comment` and `status` events being sent.

 In the next exercise, we'll take a look at how apps can take general event payloads and turn those into specific responses via the API.